wp-plugins/trailblaze/readme.txt

 Contributors: heavyheavy, wearepixel8
 Tags: breadcrumbs, breadcrumb, navigation, menu Requires at least: 3.1
-Compatible up to: 4.2.2
+Compatible up to: 4.3
-Tested up to: 4.2.2
+Tested up to: 4.3
-Stable tag: 1.0.9
+Stable tag: 1.1.0
 License: GPLv2

 Add breadcrumb navigation to your posts, pages and custom post types with a template tag.

 == Description ==

 With Trailblaze, you can add breadcrumb navigational links to your WordPress theme by using the template tag, `wap8_trailblaze()`.
-This template tag can be added to the single post, page, single custom post type and/or archive, including custom post type archive, templates.
+This template tag can be added to the following templates:

+* Archive Templates (categories, tags, post formats, custom post types, custom taxonomies, date based archives)
+* Singular Templates (post, page, custom post type)
+* Search Template
+* 404 Template

+For more information, please see this [blog post](http://erikford.me/plugins/trailblaze-breadcrumbs-plugin/).

 == Installation ==